ParthJ39/ai-scheduling-assistant/README.md

 # AMD MI300 GPU HACKATHON PROJECT
 **Agentic AI Meeting Scheduler**

-An intelligent meeting coordination system that autonomously schedules meetings, resolves conflicts, and optimizes calendars using natural language processing and AI-powered decision making.
+An intelligent meeting coordination system that autonomously schedules meetings, resolves conflicts, and optimizes calendars using AI-powered decision making.

 ## 🚀 Problem Statement

-Today's meeting coordination is bogged down by time-consuming back-and-forth, manual conflict resolution, and inefficient calendar use—challenges our AI assistant solves by autonomously scheduling meetings, rescheduling conflicts, and optimizing calendars for maximum efficiency.
+Today's meeting coordination is bogged down by time-consuming back-and-forth, manual conflict resolution, and inefficient calendar use challenges.
+Our AI assistant solves this by autonomously scheduling meetings, rescheduling conflicts, and optimizing calendars for maximum efficiency.

 ## 📋 Problem Description